iamalhera/StayEase-Platform/README.md

 - [License](#license)

 ## About The App
 **StayEase** is a property rental platform that allows users to explore a variety of rental properties and find the one that suits their needs.
 Users can manage their wishlist, handle cart management, and place bookings seamlessly.
-This project serves as an assessment for the **Frontend Engineer** role.

 ## Screenshots